-Students remaining for the Christmas vacation will be charged for a single week at the regular rate of \$4.50.
+Students remaining for the Christmas vacation will be charged for a week and a half at the regular rate of \$4.75.

 No deductions of board expenses will be made on absences of less than a week.

 In case of an increase in the price of food products, the Institute reserves the right to raise the price of board proportionately at the beginning of each semester.